jeroanan/Barnard68/README.md

 the links that they present are merely http links to the BBC news webesite.

+bbcweather.rkt – Get the weather from the BBC.
+This repo includes two examples to get the three-day forecast and latest observatons from manchester.
+To get the weather for your location, copy/edit these files to contain your location code.
+You can get your location code by search for your location on the BBC weather website, and then copying the 7-digit number from the end of the resulting URL.

 ## 2. How to use

 * Unless you’re running binary versions of the scripts (not really